1980 - 1990

 We spent many hours some where on the lagoon, waiting for someone who could tow us home.
-Because of robbers (Nigeria!), which could also attacked us on the waterways, such breakdowns where not very funny!
+Because of "armed robbers" (Nigeria!), which could also attacked us on the waterways, such breakdowns where not very funny!

-after leafing our residence in Ikoyi, the way to the jetty became long and with the ageing of the trailer additional problems crept up!
+after we left our residence in Ikoyi, the way to the jetty became long and with the ageing trailer additional problems crept up!

 I purchased a fast & comfortable GLASTRON

-On its trailer we could transport the boat from our home at Bourdillion Road, Ikoyi to a slipway nearby.
-We had very scenic waterways up the Lagos Lagoon, stretching into Benin.
+On its trailer we could transport the boat from our home at Bourdillion Road

-To fully utilise the aircraft I made my Instrument Rating and the the CPL (Commercial Pilot Licence) in Fort Worth and Reno (USA).
+To fully utilize the aircraft I made my Instrument Rating and the the CPL (Commercial Pilot Licence) in Fort Worth and Reno (USA)

 pained me a lot.
 Declining business, loss of my investment in Summit Aviation and other "minor" disasters depleted my funds and recovery was not in sight.
 All comes to its Crashing End.
 Quite literal!